India at a Glance

 Working in India

-Although the GDP growth slowed down to less than 5% in 2012, experts say that India is still far from having achieved its full economic potential.
-An inadequate infrastructure is often said to lie at the heart of the problems, holding the country back on its way to becoming the next economic superpower.
+Although the annual GDP growth rate slowed down to 5% in 2012 — half of what it was in 2010 — experts say that India is still far from having achieved its full economic potential.
+India has shown significant signs of recovery from their slump in 2012 and, in 2014, boasted a GDP growth rate of 7.5%.
+An inadequate infrastructure is said to lie at the heart of their problems, holding the country back on its way to becoming the next economic superpower.

 Competition for skilled jobs is high among qualified employees working in India.
-On the other hand, the huge supply of skilled employment candidates increasingly attracts international companies seeking to outsource work.
+Fortunately, the huge supply of candidates for skilled employment increasingly attracts international companies seeking to outsource work.

 This trend has been encouraged by the Indian government.
 Since 1991, it has placed an increasing emphasis on foreign trade and investment by relaxing its hold on the economy.
 As multinational companies tend to have an international workforce, the number of expats working in India is also on the rise.

 The agricultural sector, while only generating 17% of the national GDP, employs roughly half of all people working in India.
 This includes employees in modern agricultural industries as well as traditional village farmers.
-Apart from tea production, Indian farmers mainly grow rice, wheat, sugarcane, fruit, and vegetables.
+Apart from tea, Indian farmers mainly grow rice, wheat, sugarcane, fruit, and vegetables.

-The industrial sector, with a GDP share of 18%, creates jobs for nearly 20% of people working in India.
-Employees in the cement industry, for example, are instrumental in making it the second largest cement-producing country in the world.
+The industrial sector, with a GDP share of 30%, creates jobs for nearly 25% of people working in India.
+The sheer number of employees in the cement industry is instrumental in making it the second largest cement-producing country in the world.
 Other industries that employ considerable numbers of people include textiles, transport equipment, mining, pharmaceuticals, chemicals, software, and machinery.

-Last but not least, the strong (and fast-growing) service sector is responsible for 65% of the GDP, employing roughly 30% of the active population.
+Last but not least, the strong (and growing) service sector is responsible for 53% of the national GDP, employing roughly 30% of the active population.
 Several fields of work, notably information technology, IT-enabled services, telecommunications, as well as financial, social, personal, cultural, and recreational services have grown faster than the rest of the economy.
-The term “financial services” is used in a comprehensive way to include those working in India’s banks, real estate firms, and insurance companies.
+The term “financial services” is used as an umbrella term referring to those working in India’s banks, real estate firms, and insurance companies.

 Foreign investors and companies or international employees working in India who do not have resident status can benefit from two government strategies for avoiding double taxation.
 Over 80 DTAAs (Double Taxation Avoidance Agreements) with various countries provide bilateral relief.
 For a more or less up-to-date list, please check the relevant section of the Income Tax Department website.